 home office story by olave nduwanje

-Home Office Stories invites guests to share what it means for them to work from home during this pandemic and its aftermath.
-How do they sustain themselves, do work, or relax?
-In this episode Olave Nduwanje offers insight into her home office and how labour and the domestic are informed through colonialism and reshaped through our contemporary use of technology.
+In this episode of Home Office Stories Olave Nduwanje offers insight into her home office and how labour and the domestic are informed through colonialism and reshaped through our contemporary use of technology.